Clinic Exclusive: Production

 The film was written and produced by Hazel Adair and Kent Walton under the joint pseudonym Elton Hawke.
 Many of the cast had appeared in either Crossroads or Compact, soap operas co-created by Adair.

 Clinic Exclusive marks the film debut of Carmen Silvera, later known for her role as Edith Artois in the BBC TV sitcom 'Allo 'Allo!.

 Release

 Originally titled Clinic Xclusive, the film was re-released in May 1975 as Sex Clinic.

-The publication in the press of stills from the film led to Georgina Ward withdrawing an application to be a UK parliamentary candidate for the Labour Party.
+The publication in the press of stills from the film led to Ward withdrawing an application to be a UK parliamentary candidate for the Labour Party.

 Critical response

-In The Monthly Film Bulletin (1972), critic Nigel Andrews wrote: "After the customary quota of coyly directed nude scenes in sauna bath and shower room – even less titillating than usual, since the clinic's clientele is predominantly middle-aged – Clinic Xclusive takes a turn for the better by developing into quite a neat, unpredictable revenge thriller.
+In the Monthly Film Bulletin (1972), critic Nigel Andrews wrote: "After the customary quota of coyly directed nude scenes in sauna bath and shower room – even less titillating than usual, since the clinic's clientele is predominantly middle-aged – Clinic Xclusive takes a turn for the better by developing into quite a neat, unpredictable revenge thriller.
 Script and direction are glossily efficient throughout, and Georgina Ward plays the ruthless go-getting heroine with some style.
 Altogether a surprisingly competent production, if only within the limits of its strictly catchpenny genre."

+Graeme Clark of film review website The Spinning Image noted a lack of humour, commenting that the story is "played deadly seriously, to the extent that you'll be wishing for a little one-liner or item of saucy slapstick to break up the straight-faced monotony."
+He added that "[Ward's] pulchritude is the main reason to keep watching, because otherwise Clinic Exclusive [...] resembles a feature-length episode of vintage Crossroads written by Jackie Collins."